 The tools for relieving stress and fear during pregnancy, labor, and birth are as varied as the individual.
 Whatever works for the two of you in general, whatever that may be.
-Relaxing music, comic relief, a kind touch, a kiss, a look, Bach flower essences, reciting a mantra together, prayer, massage, reading inspirational passages, poems, or birth stories, play acting through different scenarios before hand, positive visualizations.
+Relaxing music, comic relief, a kind touch, a kiss, a look, Bach flower essences, reciting a mantra together, prayer, massage, reading inspirational passages, poems, or birth stories, play acting through different scenarios beforehand, and positive visualizations.

-NFI: Looking toward the future of either bringing your baby home from the hospital or just preparation for postpartum what are some ideas for preparation as a father for those first few weeks with a new baby?
+NFI: Looking toward the future of either bringing your baby home from the hospital or just preparation for postpartum, what are some ideas for preparation as a father for those first few weeks with a new baby?

 Daniel: If you can, arrange it so you have at least the first week off from work, after the birth of your baby.
 Doula services, visiting parents and relatives, diaper service, prepared meals from friends, volunteer house cleaning and laundering; all of these gifts will be invaluable to you and your partner, as you are thrust full time into the joys of parenthood.
 After all is said and done, it is most important that you spend intimate time with your partner and your new baby getting to know each other, and growing closer together.
 Snuggle each other, you will be amazed how much love you feel for this little child who has suddenly moved, permanently, into your home and your life.

-NFI: Why is a father’s role important during pregnancy, labor and birth?
+NFI: Why is a father’s role important during pregnancy, labor, and birth?

 The mother provides the womb that carries the child, the father provides the shelter for his partner to feel safe, loved, and cared for during pregnancy, labor, and birth.
 As a father, you do not go through the physical changes a woman does as she becomes a mother.
-It is vitally important that a father feel, not only included, but an integral part of a successful birth.
-Pregnancy, labor, and birth give couples an opportunity to create a very strong bond, that will help them stay united through all the life changes still to come.
+It is vitally important that a father feel not only included, but an integral part of a successful birth.
+Pregnancy, labor, and birth give couples an opportunity to create a very strong bond that will help them stay united through all the life changes still to come.
 Birth is one of the most natural processes that connect us to all life.
 One of the greatest gifts a father can give a mother is to help create that sacred space, free from distractions, so a mother can get down to it, and birth that new life into the world.

 NFI: Why did you and your partner chose natural childbirth?

 Daniel: My wife and I chose natural childbirth for a few reasons.
-First of all, we believe that birth is a natural bodily function, that, under optimal conditions, requires nothing else but the mother getting down to birthing.
-Secondly, hospitals look at labor and birth as a medical emergency, and while it is literally an emergence of a baby from the womb to the world, it does not need to have the panic and stress around it that is so commonplace at a hospital.
+First of all, we believe that birth is a natural bodily function, and that, under optimal conditions, requires nothing else but the mother getting down to birthing.
+Secondly, hospitals look at labor and birth as a medical emergency, and while it is literally an emergence of a baby from the womb to the world; it does not need to have the panic and stress around it that is so commonplace at a hospital.
 Thirdly, pregnancy, labor, and birth are a transformative process, when the authority of this event is left in the woman’s hands, it can be a powerful, life affirming chance for growth.
 What is helpful is a support team that knows the intricacies of pregnancy and birth and can help facilitate the kind of birth that you desire.
-I am eternally grateful to our midwives, as they not only made sure our babies were brought safely into the world but they helped birth the transformation of my wife and myself into a mother and father.
+I am eternally grateful to our midwives, as they not only made sure our babies were brought safely into the world, but they helped birth the transformation of my wife and myself into a mother and father.

-Where hospitals are extremely important, is in the case of an emergency, or a known complication.
+Where hospitals are extremely important is in the case of an emergency or a known complication.
 Have faith, but rely not on faith alone.
-We are very lucky to have the technological support that we do in this present age, and we would be smart to use it wisely.
+We are very lucky to have the technological support that we do in this present age and we would be smart to use it wisely.
 Have continued care throughout pregnancy, monitor yours and your baby’s vitals, listen to your intuition, and know your body’s warning signs.
 I am not talking of fear, I am talking of being educated and aware, so that you can make the correct choice for you and your family when the time comes.